 However, in his dissent, Justice White noted that this new approach infringes on state sovereignty and is a lower standard than Chapman.

-Writing for the majority, Justice Gorsuch outlines which of the three tests (Chapman, Brecht, AEDPA) each court should utilize and when.
-He notes that, regarding the present case, the Michigan Court of Appeals and Supreme Court were correct in applying Chapman; the federal district court was correct for applying AEDPA; and, the Sixth Circuit Court of Appeals was incorrect in only applying Brecht and not the AEDPA.
+The Davenport Court outlines which of the three tests (Chapman, Brecht, AEDPA) lower and state courts should utilize and when.
+The Supreme Court notes that, regarding the present case, the Michigan Court of Appeals and Michigan Supreme Court were correct in applying Chapman; the federal district court was correct for applying AEDPA; and, the Sixth Circuit Court of Appeals was incorrect in only applying Brecht and not the AEDPA.

-The relationship between Brecht and the AEDPA was a large portion of Justice Gorsuch’s opinion in Davenport.
+The relationship between Brecht and the AEDPA was a large portion of the Court’s opinion in Davenport.
 Pre-Davenport, habeas courts’ analyses were varied; some were applying Brecht only; others, AEDPA only; others, a mix of Brecht and AEDPA.
 The issue is that “Brecht and the AEDPA are different habeas analysis.”

 Brecht requires a prisoner to merely show that the state court error had a “substantial and injurious effect or influence” on the jury’s verdict.
 This was an attempt to adapt the Chapman test, which was intended for review of direct appeals in state court, not for collateral review in federal habeas court.
 Here, the ghost of Judge Blackstone can be seen; Brecht gave “short shrift to the State’s ‘sovereign interes[t]’ in its final judgment.”
 Brecht’s standard for habeas relief allowed “federal habeas court[s] to set aside a conviction based on nothing more than ‘speculation that the defendant was prejudiced by trial error’ . . .”